device42/device42-docs/docs/apps/application-groups/calculation-rules.md

 - **Name**: Enter a name for the template.
 - **Time Period (in days)**: Choose a relatively recent time period, when you know that active communication has occurred, like 30 days.
-- **Levels of Depth**: Enter the number of levels of dependencies you want to include in the calculation.
+- **Levels of Depth**: This is the max number of connections a node can have.
 To prevent including dependencies of dependencies, we recommend `5` for regular environments, but you can increase the value for very complex environments.
 - **Limit of connections**: Limit the number of connections to prevent getting into any infrastructure services, like an Active Directory or backup server.
 You can increase the value for applications that are very noisy.
-- **End at**:
+- **End at**: these decide where we ‘end’ our calculations.
   - Select **Database** to end the calculation at the database level.
 If you started with a database, this option won't apply as a calculation end.
   - Select **Load Balancer Virtual IP** if that's where your application stops.
-- **Include**: Include the selected items to the exclusion of everything else.
+- **Include**: Include the selected items *to the exclusion* of everything else.
 You can generally leave this option blank unless you have a specific reason to limit the calculation to specific items.
 For example, you can choose to only include devices that are in production in the calculation.
 - **Exclude**: Select categories that don't make sense to include.
+You can exclude resources, devices, services, or Application Components.
 For example, you can exclude IPv6 traffic or port 22.

 Save and run the Calculation Group Logic Template by clicking **Process Now**.